Late/Absence Procedures

 Medical appointments

 We would expect any routine dental or optician’s appointments to be made out of school time.
 If your child has an unavoidable medical appointment, please bring the appointment letter/card as soon as you receive it.
-Your child should attend school until you need to collect them for the appointment.
+Your child should attend school until you need to collect them for the appointment, and return to school following their appointment.

 Medical conditions